-It is important, in an article about abuse, to discuss the popularity of so-called medical marijuana.
-In 23 states and the District of Columbia, marijuana is currently legal for medical purposes.
+It is essential, in an article about abuse, to discuss the popularity of so-called medical marijuana.
+In 23 states and the District of Columbia, marijuana is currently legal for medicinal purposes.
 The benefits are still being researched, but it seems that in certain situations it may help alleviate suffering or even heal disease.
-Like any medication, however, potential for abuse, dependency and addiction abound.
-Cannabis, when used incorrectly, is as dangerous as any other drug.
+Like any medication, however, the potential for abuse, dependency, and addiction abound.
+Cannabis, when misused, is as dangerous as any other drug.

 Signs of Cannabis Use and Abuse

 Many people depend on seeing drugs or drug paraphernalia to decide if a loved one is using drugs.
 However, it is easy to hide the physical evidence.
-Emotional and personality-based evidence is more difficult to change.
+The emotional and personality-based evidence is more difficult to change.

 Signs of cannabis use include: